 Immigration courts, asylum claims, refugees, deportation, international humanitarian law, remote hearings, video teleconferences, nonverbal & cross-cultural communication, demeanor, credibility, fair & impartial adjudication

 Georgetown Immigration Law Journal

 Bradley, Liz and Farber, Hillary, "Virtually Incredible: Rethinking Deference to Demeanor When Assessing Credibility in Asylum Cases Conducted by Video Teleconference" (2022).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2832.